-5.2 Location of off-licence premises by reference to proximity to premises of a particular kind(s)
+5.3-2 Location of off-licence premises by reference to proximity to premises of a particular kind(s) or kinds

-5.2.1 When considering any new off-licence application for new premises being licensed for the first time, the DLC or ARLA shall have regard to the proximity of the proposed premises to other licensed premises where this is considered relevant.

-5.2.2 No new bottle store off-licence shall be issued for any premises located within one kilometre of any existing bottle store, licensed supermarket or grocery store (the existing premises), measured from the closest boundary point of the proposed bottle store to the closest boundary point of the existing premises.
+- 5.32.1 When considering any new off-licence application in respect offor new premises being licensed for the first time, the District Licensing CommitteeDLC or Alcohol Regulatory and Licensing AuthorityARLA shall have regard to the proximity of the proposed premises to other licensed premises, where this is considered relevant. - 5.32.2 No new bottle store off-licence in respect of a bottle store shall be issued for any premises located within one kilometre of the site boundary of any existing bottle store, licensed supermarket or grocery store (the existing premises), measured from the closest boundary point of the proposed new bottle store to the closest boundary point of the existing premises.